 There are many good dentists there.
 Get a recommendation from others before you go.
 Some are better than others just like in the U.S. Prices can vary and don’t necessarily relate to quality.
 Americans get thousands of dollars of dental work there and come back year after year for it.

 Bring your list of medications including dosages with you and prepare to be shocked.
-The prices in Mexico are much cheaper for many common ones and even over the counter medications are cheaper so stock up on your Ibuprofen or Omaperazol.
+The prices in Mexico are much cheaper for many common ones and even over the counter medications are cheaper so stock up on your Ibuprofen or Omeprazole.
 I did find that one of my medications would actually cost twice as much there since I get it through the Walmart $4 program so I don’t buy that in Mexico.
 Shop around as prices on these can vary quite a lot and don’t forget to compare the amount for the price.

 Finding a beauty salon around Quartzsite that is both reasonable and gives a good cut is not always easy but you can find one in Los Algadones.
 Stylists there take a lot of pride in their work.

-Personally, I take bottled water with me to drink but I have eaten there and did not get sick.
+Personally, I take bottled water with me to drink but I have eaten there at the cantina and did not get sick.
 In fact, the food was wonderful!
 If you have some time on your hands to wait, go ahead and eat or grab some sunshine on a bench in the plaza.

 In terms of safety, at this time the town is fairly safe from bandits due to its location.
 However, just as in the U.S., there are always going to be local bad apples so pay attention, stay in the main tourist areas away from less populated side streets, keep your wallet close, don’t flash your wad or expensive gadgets all around.
 Do NOT take pictures of the border crossing station or customs!
 Try not to act like another dumb American.